joowoonk/frontend-1/README.md

 Once the user has their favorites saved the DS API can make suggestions based on the audio features of their favorites.
 User can request suggested songs based on what they are in the mood for ( acousticness, danceability, duration, energy, etc) User can edit and delete their favorites.</p>
+<p>Around 10,000 songs are registered into the app while using React and Redux</p>
 <h1>:white_check_mark: Stretch</h1>
 <p>The app hits the Spotify API to enable the user to search for any song on the platform.</p>
 <h2>DS:</h2>